matekm/matekm.github.io/_posts/2017-5-23-The-fun-with-Salesforce-Streaming-API.md

 ]
 {% endhighlight %}

-which will mean that you successfuly subscrbed to the channel.
+which will mean that you successfully subscribed to the channel.

 Now, you need to start sending GET request to the connect channel in order to get updates when new Lead is created.
 After you do that, go to Salesforce Service Console and create new Lead.
-Immediately you should get a notifcation over connect channel that looks similary to this one below:
+Immediately you should get a notification over connect channel that looks similary to this one below:

 {% highlight json linenos %}
 [